edgeimpulse/firmware-arduino-portenta-h7/README.md

 Failed to run impulse (-6)
 ```

 You get the above error when there's not enough (contiguous) memory to allocate TFLite arena.
-This can be caused by different reasons.
+This can be caused by different reasons

 1. Heap fragmentation
 2. Not enough RAM/heap.

-In the case of (1) you may want to allocate the tensor arena statically by adding the `FLAGS+=" -DEI_CLASSIFIER_ALLOCATION_STATIC"`in `arduino-build.sh`.
+In the case of (1) you may want to allocate the tensor arena statically by defining ` "-DEI_CLASSIFIER_ALLOCATION_STATIC"` in `arduino-build.sh` or `boards.local.txt` .
 If the problem still persists, then it may be that there's not enough RAM/heap for your model and this application.
 Currently the heap is placed in a `512`k RAM segment.

 * Failed to encode frame as JPEG (4)